-This depends on which type of tour you choose to join!
+This depends on which type of tour you are booked to join!

-We normally stay in the best option available (Hotels, Guesthouses, Resorts and some of the nicest Boutique Hotels) with focus on 4 main features: safe, clean, great location and good service.
+We normally stay in the best option available (Hotels, Guesthouses, Resorts and some of the nicest Boutique Hotels our private mansions) with focus on 4 main features: safety, cleaniness, great location and good service.

 The tour price is based on sharing a room either as a couple or in two separate beds.
 Upgrades to single room is available on all tours.